superawesome-org/sa-mobile-sdk-android/docs/_docs/initial-setup.md

 {% endhighlight %}

 Where the <strong>initSDK</strong> method takes a boolean parameter indicating whether logging is enabled or not.
 For production environments logging should be <strong>off</strong>.

+The SDK can also be initialised with an options dictionary.
+The options dictionary is used to set additional tracking information that will be sent when events are fired from the SDK in the form of key value pairs:

+{% highlight java %}
+public class MyApplication extends Application {

+  @Override
+  public void onCreate() {
+    super.onCreate();
+    AwesomeAds.init(this, true, mapOf("key" to "value"))
+  }
+}
+{% endhighlight %}